The MySQL server maintains several time zone settings:

 Loading the time zone information is not necessarily a one-time operation because the information changes occasionally.
 When such changes occur, applications that use the old rules become out of date and you may find it necessary to reload the time zone tables to keep the information used by your MySQL server current.
 See the notes at the end of this section.

-database (the set of files describing time zones), you should use
+of files describing time zones), you should use the

 time zone tables.
 Examples of such systems are Linux, FreeBSD,